-Louise is a full-time lecturer on the BSc.
+Louise is the course director for The MSc in Design for Health and Wellbeing and a lecturer on the BSc.
 Product Design & Technology course at the University of Limerick.
 She has sixteen years of industry experience as a senior design engineer and product designer working most recently with Molex to developing high volume connector products for the medical, automotive, consumer and telecommunication markets.
-Her research interests include, collaboration in teams, the cognitive strategies to reach consensus in teams, design for health and biomedical design and gender in design.
-Louise has a PhD in the area of consensus reaching in design teams.
+Her research interests include product design and health in the performance arts and design for health and healthcare products.
+She is also conducting projects focusing on design strategy and design education.
+Louise has a PhD in the area of the cognitive strategies to reach consensus in design teams.

 Shore, L., Kiernan, L., DeEyto, A., Connolly, A. & White, P.J.
 (2018).
 Older Adult Insights for Age Friendly Environments, Products and Service Systems.
 Design and Technology Education: an International Journal, 23 (2), 40-58.
 ISSN 1360-1431. https://ojs.lboro.ac.uk/DATE/article/view/2327

 Kiernan, L. & Deloughry, N., How to engage design students to become problem finders as well as problem solvers.
 Iterations, 6 (1), 26-32. https://ulir.ul.ie/handle/10344/6680

 Kiernan, L. & Ledwith, A. (2014).
 Is Design Education Preparing Product Designers for the Real World?
 A Study of Product Design Graduates in Ireland, The Design Journal, 17 (2), 218-237. https://doi.org/10.2752/175630614X13915240576022